Ever stared at a Cold‑War themed crossword and felt like you’d just stepped into a time‑traveling puzzle?

 Closing Thoughts

-Cold War crosswords are more than a pastime; they’re a time capsule that lets you walk through the era’s key moments, personalities, and ideologies with a pencil in hand.
+Cold War crosswords are more than a pastime; they’re a time capsule that lets you walk through the era’s central moments, personalities, and ideologies with a pencil in hand.
 The key—whether a literal answer sheet or a mental map of the era—provides guidance, but the joy comes from piecing together the narrative yourself.